Complaints and Remedy Policy 2024 - 2027

 Building Safety Regulator

-11.7 For customers that live in a high-rise building (such as Rivermead House) who remain dissatisfied with the services about building safety Derby Homes provide, contact can be made directly to the Building Safety Regulator at any time during our complaints process.
+11.6 For customers that live in a high-rise building (such as Rivermead House) who remain dissatisfied with the services about building safety Derby Homes provide, contact can be made directly to the Building Safety Regulator at any time during our complaints process.
 This can include complaints about:

-- issues in a high-rise residential building that could lead to fire spreading
+- Issues in a high-rise residential building that could lead to fire spreading,

-- issues in a high-rise residential building that could lead to part or all of the building collapsing
+- Issues in a high-rise residential building that could lead to part or all of the building collapsing,

-- issues with fire safety or structural integrity in a high-rise residential building that is being designed, built or renovated
+- Issues with fire safety or structural integrity in a high-rise residential building that is being designed, built or renovated,

-- people and organisations the regulator oversees, for example building inspectors and people accountable for safety in a building
+- People and organisations the regulator oversees, for example building inspectors and people accountable for safety in a building,

 - The Building Safety Regulator itself.